Sunday, March 3, 2019

 Photo Courtesy Of Esperanto Film/Participant Media

-I have a plethora of questions I want to ask Anna Terrazas.
-On "Roma".
-On "The Deuce", where I later, and to my dismay, am informed she won't be returning for the final season.
-She just had a baby.
+I have a plethora of questions I want to ask Anna Terrazas: about "Roma," about "The Deuce," where I later, to my dismay, learn she won’t be returning for the final season.
+She has just had a baby.

 "I'm in Mexico City.
 Let me know what day will be good for you."

-"I'm in CET - Central European Time.
+"I'm in CET, Central European Time.
 Are you on Skype?
-Or, what's your number?"

 "We can do it on Wednesday in the afternoon or Thursday morning.
 Maybe Skype will be good?"